davidtr1037/klee-rocq/README.md

 ```
 This will create a well-known `<klee-out>` directory,
 and the generated proof will be located at `<klee-out>/proof.v`.
-To check the proof, run the following command:
+To validate the proof, run the following command:
 ```
 coqc -Q <klee-src-dir>/coq SE <klee-out>/proof.v
 ```